>

 Can my car repairs wait?

-3. Offer to clear the bill in more than one payment
+3. Offer to pay the bill in instalments

 4. Get a second quote

-Some garages are more expensive than others, and depending on what time, tools and expertise they have available, their prices may vary depending on whether they want to take on the job or not.
+Some garages are more expensive than others, depending on the time, tools, and expertise they have available.

-If you’ve been quoted a large repair bill, gather the information the garage has used to draft that quote, symptoms, tests conducted etc, and phone around a few other local garages.
+If you’ve been quoted a large repair bill, gather the information the garage used to draft that quote, such as symptoms, tests conducted, etc., and phone around a few other local garages.

 Can a specialist garage repair my car cheaper?

-Credit cards are a simple way to cover any unexpected expense, though the interest can make an already large bill even bigger.
+Credit cards are a simple way to cover any unexpected expense, though the interest can make an already hefty bill even bigger.

 In that case, the interest rate on a dedicated car repair loan might be more attractive.